ipetkov/crane/docs/API.md

 being some additional book keeping necessary to log cargo's results and subsequently install from that log.

+Note that only `bin`, `staticlib`, and `cdylib` targets will be installed by default (namely `rlib` targets will be ignored), though it is possible to adjust the behavior by changing the `installPhaseCommand` or registering additional install hooks.

 #### Optional attributes
 * `buildPhaseCargoCommand`: A command to run during the derivation's build phase.
 Pre and post build hooks will automatically be run.